History of the Houston Astros: 2008 season

 On January 11, the Astros started off 2008 by signing Brandon Backe to a one-year deal.
 During the rest of the month they also signed Ty Wigginton and Dave Borkowski to one-year deals.

 In February the Astros signed Shawn Chacón to a one-year contract.

-The Astros started off their Spring training campaign with a loss to Cleveland on the 28th.
-Spring training ended with a loss to the Detroit Tigers at Minute Maid before the Stros went on to face the Padres.
+The Astros started off their spring training campaign with a loss to Cleveland on February 28.
+Spring training ended with a loss to the Detroit Tigers at Minute Maid before the Astros went on to face the Padres.
 Manager Cecil Cooper and General Manager Ed Wade had a tough decision to make before the trip.
 Astros pitcher Woody Williams had a bad spring going 0–4 throughout the stay in Florida.
 They released him on March 30 with which he retired.

 The Astros also announced their starting pitching rotation.
 As usual Roy Oswalt was given the ball on opening day.
 With Jason Jennings in Texas and Woody retired, the Astros named Brandon Backe to the second spot.
 Wandy Rodríguez would get the ball in the third spot with Shawn Chacón and Chris Sampson following them in the #4 and 5 spots.

 The Astros opened up their season in San Diego without second baseman Kazuo Matsui.
 Matsui, who had been injured in Spring training was completing a Minor League rehab assignment.
 The game that day was bad for Houston because Roy Oswalt gave up four runs in six innings of work.
 The final was 4–0, Padres.
 Also the Astros lost the second game of the series with Mark Loretta and Geoff Blum also starting.

 On Rodríguez's start, the Astros won their first game with a 9–6 victory over the Padres.
 Berkman hit a game-winning three-run home run in the 9th.
 In the final game of the series of the series Shawn Chacón pitched a good game but the Astros lost after Chacón exited with the score tied 2–2.

 In May, the Astros have made some roster moves by sending rookie catcher J. R. Towles to the Triple A Round Rock Express and calling up center fielder Reggie Abercrombie.
 Dave Borkowski was sent down earlier in the month and Chris Sampson was moved to the bullpen and Brian Moheler moving into the starting rotation.

 On June 25, Shawn Chacón was suspended indefinitely for insubordination.
 The next day the Astros placed him on waivers.

 On June 28, the Astros beat the Boston Red Sox for the first time in team history.
 They have played Boston previously in 2003, but they were swept when they played in Fenway Park.

 On September 14, the Astros lost a no-hitter to the Chicago Cubs while playing in Milwaukee due to Hurricane Ike.